-- 6WINDGate Fast Path Networking SDK (FPN-SDK) provides an abstraction layer to the 6WINDGate Fast Path modules through the FPN API.
-The FPN-SDK is implementation-dependent; a specific FPN-SDK is required for a given implementation of the Fast Path for a processor environment (DPDK, processor SDK). - 6WINDGate Fast Path modules process packets efficiently according to local information stored in the Shared Memory. - NETFPC API triggers events in the Fast Path from the 6WINDGate Control Plane. - 6WINDGate Cache Manager and Fast Path Manager are Linux userland modules allowing continuous synchronization between the Linux Networking Stack and the Fast Path.
+- The 6WINDGate Fast Path Networking SDK (FPN-SDK) provides an abstraction layer to the 6WINDGate Fast Path modules through the FPN API.
+The FPN-SDK is implementation-dependent; a specific FPN-SDK is required for a given implementation of the Fast Path for a processor environment (DPDK, processor SDK). - The 6WINDGate Fast Path modules process packets efficiently according to local information stored in the Shared Memory. - The NETFPC API triggers events in the Fast Path from the 6WINDGate Control Plane. - The 6WINDGate Cache Manager and Fast Path Manager are Linux userland modules allowing continuous synchronization between the Linux Networking Stack and the Fast Path.
 Both modules communicate through the Fast Path Control (FPC) API. - The Linux Netlink API, running without any modification, notifies the Cache Manager of kernel events and state changes for interfaces, Layer 2 Layer 3 tables, IPsec...
-It is also used to interface the 6WINDGate Linux Networking Stack to the Control Plane. - 6WINDGate Data Plane Virtual Interface (DPVI) allows the communication between Fast Path and Linux Networking Stack for the implementation of the exception strategy.
-Some exceptions (refer section 3) are encapsulated in the Fast Path TUNelling (FPTUN) protocol that delivers exceptions to the right destination.
+It is also used to interface the 6WINDGate Linux Networking Stack to the Control Plane. - The 6WINDGate Fast Path Virtual Interface (FPVI) allows the communication between the Fast Path and the Linux Networking Stack for the implementation of the exception strategy.
+Exceptions (refer section 3) are either directly sent to a TUN/TAP Linux driver or provided to an eBPF program in charge of inserting the exception packet at the right location in the Linux Networking Stack.